-During the year ended December 31, 2022, cash used in investing activities was primarily attributable to the payment of a development milestone of \$0.5 million under the collaboration and licensing agreement with Integral for the development of CTIM-76.
+During the year ended December 31, 2022, cash used in investing activities was primarily attributable to the payment of a development milestone of \$0.5 million under the Integral License Agreement for the development of CTIM-76.
 In addition, we used approximately \$37,000 of cash to purchase property and equipment.